spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-order-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that sales plugins work correctly:

-1. Add a product offer with the service point shipment type to your cart.
+1. Add a product offer with the service point shipment type to cart.

-2. Place an order with the added product.
+2. Place the order.

-3. Check that the `spy_sales_order_item_service_point` database table contains a record with the product and selected service point.
+3. Check that the `spy_sales_order_item_service_point` database table contains a record with the product and the selected service point.

 {% endinfo_block %}